Djowo1/CinemaNest_React_App/README.md

 # 🎬 CinemaNest

-CinemaNest is a sleek, Netflix-style movie streaming web app built with React.
+CinemaNest is a sleek, modern-style movie streaming web app built with React.
 It uses [TMDB API](https://www.themoviedb.org/) to fetch real-time movie data and Firebase for user authentication.

 ## 🌟 Features